dpath2o/AFIM/docs/AFIM_sensitivity_methodology.md

 # Methodology: Antarctic (Land)Fast (Sea) Ice Modelling and Metrics

-This document describes the core methodologies implemented in the AFIM (Antarctic Fast Ice Modelling) framework, corresponding to functions and constructs in the repository [`src/`](https://github.com/dpath2o/AFIM/tree/main/src).
+This document describes the simulation setup and core methodologies implemented in the AFIM (Antarctic Fast Ice Modelling) framework, corresponding to functions and constructs in the repository [`src/`](https://github.com/dpath2o/AFIM/tree/main/src).

+## 0. Model Configuration & Setup

++ simulation period :: [1993-01-01 Fri] to [2019-12-31 Tue].
+This is the maximum simulation period available using the present ocean forcing (see this list below for 'ocean').
++ grid        :: $1/4^{\circ}$ global, arakawa-B; ~/g/data/ik11/inputs/access-om2/input_20200530/cice_025deg/grid.nc~
++ landmask    :: ~/g/data/ik11/inputs/access-om2/input_20230515_025deg_topog/cice_025deg/kmt.nc~
++ bathymetry  :: ~/g/data/ik11/inputs/access-om2/input_20230515_025deg_topog/mom_025deg/topog.nc~; NOTE: the bathymetry is not presently used by CICE6-SA because in Antarctica basal stress does not play a role at the grid resolution.
+However, a bathymetry file has been made compliant in this file which has to be renamed to meet CICE6 input convention, so renamed field in file and saved in ~/home/581/da1339/cice-dirs/input/AFIM/grid/0p25/~
++ ~dt~        :: 1800 seconds
++ ~kdyn~      :: revised-EVP
++ initial conditions :: currently starts from *NO ICE* state; previous initial conditions ~/g/data/gv90/da1339/affim_input/initial_conditions/0p25.iced.1993-01-01.with_o2i.nc~; see Section [[Initial Conditions]]

+### 0.1 forcing:
+#### ocean
+* ECMWF Ocean Re-analysis version 5, https://www.cen.uni-hamburg.de/en/icdc/data/ocean/easy-init-ocean/ecmwf-oras5.html
+* regridded to CICE6-SA grid for 30-year period [1993-01-01 Fri] to [2023-12-31 Sun]
+#### atmosphere
+* `ERA5` regridded to the grid file above

 ---